 Google Sites is a website builder.
 It provides a free space for teachers to create their digital hubs.
 A Google site can be broken down by course, or by chapter within a course to hold all of the digital information for your students.
 To steal a phrase used so many times in the tech industry… a website is your “digital hub” from which all of your content should be linked to.
-Many teacher notice that YouTube videos come with several ad’s and distractions on their pages.
+Many teachers notice that YouTube videos come with several ads and distractions on their pages.
 Through Google sites, you can strip all of the ads and video recommendations and embed the video alone.
 This is a feature that you can’t do in Classroom.
 I like to look at Google Sites as my digital book.
-All of my lessons will be revolving around information that I post in my Google Site.
+All of my lessons will be revolving around information that I post on my Google Site.
 It’s also a place where multiple teachers can collaborate and create one single site for their grade level or department.

 Google Classroom can be thought of as your “To Do List.”
 When setting up my classroom, I use it as a supplement to my Google Site.
 Whenever I want to link to a video, I first put the video up on my website without all of the distractions and then link to it on a Classroom announcement.
 It is the extension from which your digital book lies.
 Let's say that you put up videos and information on a chapter in Sites.
 Next year, those same links will exist and those same pages can easily be edited or reused as is.
 In Classroom, you could do one of two things.
 Either you can retype in all of the details about the video, and assignment or you could hunt and peck through last years steam until you find the exact post and then repin it to the top.
-That is of course assuming that you have kept the same Classroom as you used last year.
-If you started a new classroom, then your only option is to hunt and peck, and then recopy to the new classroom.
+That is, of course, assuming that you have kept the same Classroom as you used last year.
+If you started a new classroom, then your only option is to hunt and peck and then recopy to the new classroom.
 This method is not going to save anyone any time.

-Blogger is neither a website, nor a To Do List.
+Blogger is neither a website nor a To Do List.
 It is a great platform where a teacher can set up a place for students to login and post their assignments.
 While posting these assignments, teachers have the ability to check if students received their information from professional sites or if they were authentic in their writing.